docksal/docksal/docs/project-customize.md

 ### Override config with `docksal.yml`

-If you don't use any stack (`docksal.yml` is present and `DOCKSAL_STACK` is not set) then you are in control of everything.
+When not using any predefined stack (`docksal.yml` is present and `DOCKSAL_STACK` is not set), you are in control of everything.
-You won't inherit anything from `services.yml`, so you should fully describe the `cli` container.
+You won't inherit anything from `services.yml` (`~/.docksal/services.yml`), so you must fully describe the `cli` service.

-An example section of a `docksal.yml` file that describes the `cli` container and overrides the PHP version:
+An example section of a `docksal.yml` file that describes the `cli` service and overrides the PHP version:

 ```yaml
 services: